LennartKeller/trf_training_tut/text/PyTorchLightning.md

 ## Complete code

 Once again, after factoring out the custom modules, the actual experiment can be implemented in relatively few lines of code.
+To control the experiment via the command line, we use the `LightningArgumentParser`.
+We initialize the parser with all arguments from the `Trainer,` `PlLanguageModelForSequenceOrdering`, and `HuggingfaceDatasetWrapper`.
+Additionally, we add more parameters to give each run a name and control the batch sizes for training and testing.
+Similar to implementing the experiment with the Huggingface `Trainer`, we need to make sure that the sentences contain the correct special tokens.
+Replacing these tokens if necessary can be done using the `.map`-method of the `HuggingfaceDatasetWrapper`

 ```python
 from os.path import basename